Fate of future automotive repair businesses gets heated as it heads to final Jan. 23 vote

 It has been a contentious process to get to this point as staff and elected officials exchanged accusations over the delays.
 Williams said staff wasn’t communicating with the commission and Mayor Shirley Groover Bryant said the commission was not being responsive enough to staff.

-“If you are casting dispersions, you really need to stop it right now,” Bryant told her commission.
+“If you are casting aspersions, you really need to stop it right now,” Bryant told her commission.
 “I don’t want any finger pointing and adversarial remarks.
 I don’t want to go there.”

 Mark Young: 941-745-7041, @urbanmark2014